amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

   }
 {% endcodeblock %}

 We are using a helper function called `findNodeAndParent`.
-If we found that the node already exists in the tree, then we just increase the `multiplicity` counter.
+If we found that the node already exists in the tree, then we increase the `multiplicity` counter.
 Let's see how this function is implemented:

 {% codeblock BinarySearchTree.prototype.findNodeAndParent lang:js mark:2,10 https://github.com/amejiarosario/algorithms.js/blob/master/src/data-structures/trees/binary-search-tree.js#L44 Full Code %}
   findNodeAndParent(value) {